Diptonil/raging-coffee/README.md

 ## Resources

-For this project, the amalgamation of the following resources are used:
+For this project, the amalgamation of the following books are used:
 - **Java: The Complete Reference** by *Herbert Schildt*: Core content of the project and the explanations.
 - **Clean Code: A Handbook of Agile Software Craftsmanship** by *Robert Cecil Martin*: Guide to write disciplined, maintainable and production-friendly code.
 - **Head First Design Patterns** by *Bates Bert*, *Freeman Eric*, *Robinson Elisabeth* and *Sierra Kathy*: Intuitive methodology of programmatic design patterns for low-level design.